Hairpin up, hair down.

 It serves to give the character an instantly rougher, more primal

 look that can underscore the seriousness or desperation of the situation.
-On the other hand, unbound hair can also create a vulnerable look.
+At the same time, unbound hair can also create a vulnerable look.
 In classical Japanese paintings defeated Samurai

 were often shown with messy or disheveled hair, so naturally many long haired anime